S1rDev10us/dotfiles/tasks.md

 ### Package additions

+- [ ] Switch to using ags instead of waybar
 - [ ] Add BTop for system monitor
 - [ ] Phone connection app?
 KDE Connect would probably work
 - [ ] I think it was called `zoxide`?
 It was a replacement for `cd` which had fuzzy finding and history